 The lodging houses at which maiko and geisha live.
 They are run by a woman known as an Okaasan (お母さん), which means “Mother.”
 She will look after her charges as if they were her real daughters, which includes clothing them, feeding them, and keeping track of their engagements.
 She will also stand in for them should any dispute arise.

 Tea houses at which geisha and maiko entertain.
-They are high class establishments that operate on the rule of Ichigen-san Okotowari (一見さんお断り), which means “No First Time Customers.”
-The ochaya began their lives as the snack houses located beside popular shrines and eventually grew into places that essentially function as high class party rooms.
+They are high-class establishments that operate on the rule of Ichigen-san Okotowari (一見さんお断り), which means “No First Time Customers.”
+The ochaya began their lives as the snack houses located beside popular shrines and eventually grew into places that essentially function as high-class party rooms.
 In order to be entertained at one you must be introduced by an established customer who can vouch for you.
 Parties with geisha and maiko, called Ozashiki (お座敷), are held in special rooms that are furnished with tables and chairs which guests can relax in while they watch dance performances and play drinking games to have a good time.
 Often times an ochaya will also have an okiya attached to it that is run by the same proprietress, which is a sign of how prosperous her business is and how well she is managing it.
 Most ochaya are over a century old and have been passed down from mother to daughter for generations.

 The umbrella term for restaurants that operate within each hanamachi.
-It’s quite common for customers to take their favourite maiko or geisha out to dinner with them at the finest establishments, known as Ryōtei (料亭), as a show of wealth.
+It’s quite common for customers to take their favorite maiko or geisha out to dinner with them at the finest establishments, known as Ryōtei (料亭), as a show of wealth.

 Did you know?